DataFrames - Part 1

 show()

-We now return to the data set that started our enquiry into the handling of data in a dataframe.
+Let us return to the dataset that commenced our exploration of the handling of data within a DataFrame.

 • Import the diabetes data from ‘sklearn’

-• Get a summary plot of one of its statistical quantities (e.g. mean) for all columns
+• Get a summary plot of one of its statistical quantities (i.e. mean) for all columns

 PYTHON